10971 views

 In Belgium, bicycles are slightly less standard than in the Netherlands.
 In some cases, the agency asks you to go to work using local transport.
 Some Belgium agencies prefer people to use their own car to go to work and back and will pay travel expenses for that.
 In case you want to buy a bicycle in Belgium, check 2dehands.be to get yourself a good deal.

-In Germany, most employers organize a car for you to travel to work and back.
+In Germany, most employers arrange a car for you to travel to work and back.
 You will need to share this car with other people living in the same home or that you need to pick up some colleagues at another address.
-Distances in Germany are a bit further compared to the Netherlands and Belgium.
-So it’s harder to commute to work using a bicycle.
+Distances in Germany are a bit further compared to the Netherlands and Belgium, so it’s harder to commute to work using a bicycle.

 If you have preferences on where you would like to live and with whom, let Robin job experts know so we can help you find work with accommodation accordingly.